opchilling/MyKafkaServiceRepo/srw_workflow.rst

     2. ``module load singularity``

-    c. ``singularity pull library://dcvelobrew/default/ubuntu-hpc-stack:latest``
+    3. ``singularity pull library://dcvelobrew/default/ubuntu-hpc-stack:latest``

-    d. ``singularity build --sandbox ubuntu-hpc-stack-src ./ubuntu-hpc-stack_latest.sif``
+    4. ``singularity build --sandbox ubuntu-hpc-stack-src ./ubuntu-hpc-stack_latest.sif``

 3. After the Singularity sandbox is complete, run the following commands to partition resources from Orion so that the SRW forecast application can run.
 NOTE: this process can take up to two hours to complete!

-    a. ``salloc -N 1 -n 40 -A epic-ps -q batch -t 2:30:00 --partition=orion``
+    1. ``salloc -N 1 -n 40 -A epic-ps -q batch -t 2:30:00 --partition=orion``

 4. Run the command below to check if any resources have been assigned to your user.

-    a. ``squeue -u $USER``
+    1. ``squeue -u $USER``

-        a.
-If resources have been assigned to your user the output will look something like this:
+        1. If resources have been assigned to your user the output will look something like this:

 ``JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)``